anatoliifrolov/postgres-cxx-client/README.md

 The `Client` implements single-producer-multiple-consumers pattern and is not thread-safe by itself: protect it with a mutex for concurrent access.
-The interface is quite straightforward to use, however a lot of flexibility is hidden in a connection pool's configuration, so lets discover it.
+The interface is quite straightforward to use, however, a lot of flexibility is hidden in a connection pool's configuration, so let’s discover it.

-First of all any available connection option can be passed to a client to let it know how to establish a connection.
+First of all, any available connection option can be passed to a client to let it know how to establish a connection.
 We've covered how to configure a connection in the corresponding section.
 The only difference is that a config or URL must be wrapped in a `Context`